 a child humanized or dehumanized."

+A parent came up to me at the end of the year this year and expressed the most sincere gratitude "for getting their child off on the right foot in school and for getting them excited about learning."
 Notice I didn't say quit?
 You see, I'm not quitting!
 If I were quitting I would be giving up, failing.
 I'm not doing that.
 I've had a very successful ride on the teaching rollercoaster!
 It's now time for me to decide if I want to go around again next year.
 I absolutely love teaching first grade and could go on doing it forever.

 I am now the full-time, salaried 'Executive Officer' of a bright, up-and-coming Graphic Design and Marketing Company... which happens to be owned by my husband.